What is data compression?

 Technologies and products that use data compression

-Compression is built into a wide range of technologies, including storage systems, databases, operating systems and software applications used by businesses and enterprise organizations.
+Compression is built into a wide range of technologies, including storage systems, databases, OSes and software applications used by businesses and enterprise organizations.
 Compressing data is also common in consumer devices, such as laptops, PCs and mobile phones.

 Many systems and devices perform compression transparently, but some give users the option to turn compression on or off.
 It can be performed more than once on the same file or piece of data, but subsequent compressions result in little to no additional compression and may even increase the size of the file to a slight degree, depending on the data compression algorithms.

 WinZip is a popular Windows program that compresses files when it packages them in an archive.
 Archive file formats that support compression include ZIP and RAR.
 The BZIP2 and GZIP formats see widespread use for compressing individual files.

 Other vendors that offer compression include Dell with its XtremIO all-flash array and Silk (previously Kaminario) with its K2 all-flash array.

 Data differencing is a general term for comparing the contents of two data objects.
 In the context of compression, it involves repetitively searching through the target file to find similar blocks and replacing them with a reference to a library object.
 This process repeats until it finds no additional duplicate objects.
 Data differencing can result in many compressed files with just one element in the library representing each duplicated object.

 In virtual desktops, this technique can feature a compression ratio of as much as 100:1.
 The process is often more closely aligned with deduplication, which looks for identical files or objects, rather than within the content of each object.